How to Apply for an Argentina Visa for Filipino Tourists or Visitors

 Now for the actual interview itself, mine only took about a minute, and I think it’s mostly because I wasn’t really staying in Argentina as much given that the main purpose of my trip was to Antarctica.
 The interviewer was the Ambassador himself and he was quite friendly — we spent a bit of time talking about Antarctica, as well Argentina itself!

-Once we were done talking, the Ambassador said that I got the visa, and then the officer assisting him told me to get a claim stub at the counter which will show the date as to when I can claim my passport with visa.
+Once we were done talking, the Ambassador said that I got the visa, and then the officer assisting him told me to get a claim stub at the counter which will show the date when I can claim my passport with visa.

 If you’re curious about the possible interview questions that they will ask you, naturally, it will vary depending on your situation and background.
 Nevertheless, I can assure you that there won’t be any tricky questions!
 This is NOT a quiz but just a simple background check.